 What is the due date for filing Annual Returns?

-As per section 44 of CGST Act, Annual returns must be filed on or before the 31st day of December following the end of the financial year, for which the return is being filed for all category of taxable person.
+As per section 44 of the CGST Act, Annual returns must be filed on or before the 31st day of December following the end of the financial year, for which the return is being filed, for all categories of taxable persons.
+Therefore, the due date for filing GSTR-9 annual return is 31st December, 2025, for FY 2024-25.

 What are the Consequence of non-filing or failure to submit the annual return?